cqlyj/VSkill/README.md

 Make sure to configure the Chainlink oracles and other necessary parameters after deployment.

+## zkSync local node instructions

+In case you want to deploy to the layer 2 zkSync local network, you can follow the instructions in file `zksync-node-instructions.md`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.